 Thyrotoxicosis is the term given when there is too much thyroid hormone in the bloodstream.
 It may be a result of overactivity of the thyroid gland (hyperthyroidism) as in Graves' disease, inflammation of the thyroid or a benign thyroid tumour.
 Symptoms of thyrotoxicosis include intolerance to heat, weight loss, increased appetite, increased bowel movements, irregular menstrual cycle, rapid and irregular heartbeat, palpitations, tiredness, irritability, tremor, hair loss and retraction of the eyelids resulting in a 'staring' appearance.

 Hypothyroidism is the term given when low levels of thyroid hormones are produced by the thyroid gland.
-It may result from autoimmune diseases (when the person’s immune system starts to attack the body's own organs), poor iodine intake or be brought on by use of certain drugs.
-Since thyroid hormones are essential for physical and mental development, hypothyroidism during development (ie, before birth and during childhood) can result in learning difficulties and reduced physical growth.
+It may result from autoimmune diseases (when the person's immune system starts to attack the body's own organs), poor iodine intake or be brought on by use of certain drugs.
+Since thyroid hormones are essential for physical and mental development, hypothyroidism during development (that is, before birth and during childhood) can result in learning difficulties and reduced physical growth.
 Hypothyroidism in adults results in decreased metabolic rate.
-This causes symptoms which include fatigue, intolerance of cold temperatures, low heart rate, weight gain, reduced appetite, poor memory, depression, stiffness of muscles and infertility.
+This causes symptoms that include fatigue, intolerance of cold temperatures, low heart rate, weight gain, reduced appetite, poor memory, depression, stiffness of muscles and infertility.

 Last reviewed: Jan 2015